 Finally, you need to know how to perform splits if you ever plan on raising your own queens.
 My husband and I have recently gone into business with some friends of ours.
 We are basically offering a full bee service; selling nucs, hives, honey, and queens.

 We are basically the one-stop shop for bees.

-But it was thanks to my husband who spent over a year working on flawlessly performing splits and trying different queen raising techniques for us to be able to launch this company.
+It is thanks to my husband who has spent over a year working on flawlessly performing splits and trying different queen raising techniques for us to be able to launch this company.

 However, knowing how to raise your own queens is invaluable as a beekeeper because any time your hive starts running down you’ll be able to raise a new queen and get it up and going again.